 They are not particularly deadly on their own, but any sparks or flames may ignite the cave.
 This is going to burn fiercely with the help of wood chippings lying on the floor.
 Smoke will pour into the nearby caverns if the door is left open for long.
 Those on the same level are likely to be alerted and those in the Guardroom will come to investigate.

-Balconies, Orc heraldry, war banners, pit, chains and manacles, sand and blood, cage, bandages and body parts.
+Balconies, heraldic shields, war banners, pit, chains and manacles, sand and blood, cage, bandages and body parts.

 The wasps are brighter than their captives suspect and the sight of an open door and a handful of possible opponents may see one of them using its powerful sting to break the padlock on the cage.
 This will release the wasps and they will try to escape.
 They only attack those who block their way or attack them first.
 Where they end up if they escape is up to the GM - but they are going to attack anyone seen as blocking or hemming them in.

 Well, rope, buckets, ladder, trolley, basins and churns, and 12 barrels of ale.